 a YubiKey with the PIV application loaded

 the yubico-piv-tool software (download from link:../yubico-piv-tool/Releases/)

 |We strongly recommend changing the management key; keeping the default management key is explicitly discouraged.
 The examples given in the following steps assume that you have not yet changed the management key.
 If you have changed the management key, add

-Generate a key in slot 9a (any slot should suffice):
+Step 1: Import or generate a key in slot 9a (any slot should suffice):

 yubico-piv-tool -s 9a -a generate -o public.pem